NWChemEx/NWX_TA/HUb_1UBQ/struct_h_added/README.md

 SO4.
 Note also that `pdb4amber` breaks the links between the proteins so those bonds needs to be reinstated.
 This latter step requires deleting one of the C-terminus Oxygen atoms, and two of the Hydrogens on each of the LYS-48 NZ atoms.
+For the `1aar_h.pdb` structure it was also necessary to add the bond between the `NZ` atom of LYS 48 on the first chain and the end of the second chain.
+The resulting `1aar_cyclic.pdb` was then obtained by running 100,000 time steps of dynamics at 310K (body temperature) at 1 femtosecond steps.
 The resulting structures are:

+- 1aar_cyclic.pdb
 - 7cap_cyclic.pdb
 - 3alb_cyclic.pdb